pglombardo/pglombardo.github.io/_posts/2015-06-15-PasswordPusher-Alfred-Workflow.md

 ---
 layout: single
-categories: ["PasswordPusher"]
+categories: ["Password Pusher"]
-title: "New PasswordPusher Alfred Workflow"
+title: "New Password Pusher Alfred Workflow"
 header:
   teaser: /assets/images/posts/pwpush-logo.png
 ---

-[PasswordPusher](https://pwpush.com) now has an official [Alfred Workflow](http://www.packal.org/workflow/passwordpusher) available on [packal.org](http://www.packal.org/).
+[Password Pusher](https://pwpush.com) now has an official [Alfred Workflow](http://www.packal.org/workflow/passwordpusher) available on [packal.org](http://www.packal.org/).

 It will post a password to [pwpush.com](https://pwpush.com) (via SSL; see workflow source if you like), copy the resulting URL to the clipboard and open it in the default browser.